athenekilta/contactbank/README.md

 ## TODO

 - [ ] Should display actual data that's been collected from Athene Angels.
+The data is in google drive (Athene Hallitus '17 folder)

 ## About